slepox/mera/README.md

   baseFilter: // used at listing
   defaultSort: // used at listing
   protects: // { LIST: function(req, cb), GET: , PUT: , ... } // to protect a certain method
-});
+  identifier: // String, used as { identifier: req.params.id } when /:id is passed in });

 app.use('/persons', router); // use in app, all RESTful APIs are available.